-Accelerate in High Growth Digital Services, Regions and Verticals: The Group is focused on transforming its large service business through digital technology, further enabled by the Group's installed base, domain expertise and global coverage.
-The Group is focused on developing and deploying connected equipment, systems and controls that will support the provision of digital services and solutions.
-The Group further intends to expand its presence in high growth regions and invest in high growth verticals within the markets it serves, including healthcare, commercial offices/campus, education and data centers.
+Accelerate in High Growth Digital Services, Regions and Verticals: The Company is focused on transforming its large service business through digital technology, further enabled by the Company's installed base, domain expertise and global coverage.
+The Company is focused on developing and deploying connected equipment, systems and controls that will support the provision of digital services and solutions.
+The Company further intends to expand its presence in high growth regions and invest in high growth verticals within the markets it serves, including healthcare, commercial offices/campus, education and data centers.

-Sustain a High-Performance, Customer-Centric Culture: The Group recognizes that developing talent and creating positive customer experiences is central to accomplishing its business strategies.
-The Group is investing in its talent to build a diverse workforce that is digital capable, solutions oriented and focused on continuous learning and growth.
-The Group aims to leverage its talent capabilities and training to create a customer-focused culture to drive customer loyalty and decisions.
+Sustain a High-Performance, Customer-Centric Culture: The Company recognizes that developing talent and creating positive customer experiences is central to accomplishing its business strategies.
+The Company is investing in its talent to build a diverse workforce that is digital capable, solutions oriented and focused on continuous learning and growth.
+The Company aims to leverage its talent capabilities and training to create a customer-focused culture to drive customer loyalty and decisions.

-To realize these priorities, the Group is leveraging its technology leadership, comprehensive product portfolio, global presence, substantial installed base and strong channels to monetize the lifecycle opportunities of install, service, retrofit and replacement which are established and delivered by the Group's direct field businesses and third-party channels across the globe.
-The Group is augmenting its strategic priorities with disciplined execution, productivity enhancements and sustainable cost management to create a path to realize expanded margins and enhanced profitability.
+To realize these priorities, the Company is leveraging its technology leadership, comprehensive product portfolio, global presence, substantial installed base and strong channels to monetize the lifecycle opportunities of systems, service, retrofit and replacement which are established and delivered by the Company's direct field businesses and third-party channels across the globe.
+The Company is augmenting its strategic priorities with disciplined execution, productivity enhancements and sustainable cost management to create a path to realize expanded margins and enhanced profitability.

-Backlog
+Backlog and Orders